-I am a certified life coach and therapeutic art life coach who utilizes the arts as coaching tools to help build confidence and facilitate meaningful change.
+I am a certified life coach, confidence coach, and therapeutic art life coach who utilizes the arts as coaching tools to help build confidence and facilitate meaningful change.

 I typically work with individuals between 18 and 55 years of age who long to get out of their own way and live a more meaningful, fulfilling life.
 That said, I am open to working with adults of all ages.
 Contact me and let's chat to see if we feel a positive coach-client connection--so important to an effective coaching partnership and facilitating meaningful change.

 In order for individuals younger than 18 years of age to work with me, I require written permission from and an initial phone or Zoom (video conferencing) session with the individual's parent(s) or legal guardian(s).

 Through my signature DIBA coaching program (Dream.
 Imagine.
 Believe.
 Achieve.)
 I guide you to embrace your dreams, imagine them coming true, believe they can happen, and take steps to achieve them.
 I offer an optional arts component in concert with my DIBA program to facilitate that meaningful change.
 (No need to be artsy, just curious and open to possibilities.)
 I guide you to:

 use your imagination to rehearse tough conversations, break down barriers, explore various paths, and build confidence